astrojebus/GrandCottbusHospital/README.md

 # WebDocsWise2019FatemiBustos
-Repo for group assignment of Web Documents of Jesus Bustos and Sepehr Fatemi
+Repo for group assignment of Web Documents of Jesus Bustos Sepehr Fatemi and Galo Rosero